-The greatest share of WSDOT project costs is contractor payments.
+The greatest share of WSDOT construction spending is contractor payments.
 Given this fact, the effectiveness of WSDOT's approach to contracting may be the most significant area in which to explore potential cost efficiencies.

 Some of the biggest differences between construction contract award amounts and final contract payments are due to non-trivial errors on large projects.
-Design-Bid-Build contracting results in the highest owner risk assumption and is the method that WSDOT uses most often.
+Design, Bid, Build contracting results in the highest owner risk assumption and is the method that WSDOT uses most often.
+Design Build projects, unlike Design, Bid, Build projects do not exhibit a trend of larger projects coming in higher over award amounts than smaller projects.